The A-Z of furniture: Terminology to know when buying at auction

 Bevel: An edge that has been cut at a slant, often seen on mirrors.

-Blockfront: A kind of chest divided into three parts whereby the middle part is set back from the sides.
+Blockfront: A kind of chest divided into three parts in which the middle part is set back from the sides.

 Bombé: A term used to describe the bulging outwards of a piece of furniture.